OCD & DISABILITY BENEFITS

 The RFC is the finding that defines what you can do in a work setting.
 It is how the SSA looks at your limits, both physical and mental, after taking into account all of your OCD symptoms.

 However, your RFC includes both your physical and mental limits.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work.
+Find out how the SSA defines work.

 The RFC also includes your mental symptoms.
 If you have anxiety or fear due to OCD, then you need to seek treatment.
 If despite treatment, your OCD symptoms continue, then your records will show why you cannot work.

-RESIDUAL FUNCTIONAL CAPACITY FINDINGS COME FROM YOUR MEDICAL RECORDS
+RFC FINDINGS COME FROM YOUR MEDICAL RECORDS

 In order to figure out your mental RFC, the SSA will examine your medical records.
 They will take into account what your doctor and counselor state in your medical records.
-Learn more about what you need from your doctor to help your SSDI case.
+Learn what you need from your doctor to help your SSDI case.

 HOW DOES THE SSA FIGURE OUT YOUR RFC WHEN YOU HAVE OCD?

 In order to determine your RFC, the SSA first looks to the medical evidence in your case.
 That is why it is so important for the SSA to have all of your medical evidence.
 It is your “burden” or responsibility to provide all of your medical evidence to the SSA.
+If you don’t have a treating doctor or counselor, then you need to find one.

 One of the other things the SSA considers when looking at your RFC is your own statements.
 They will read the forms you fill out for them.
 For example, when you apply you fill out forms about your past work.
 You also fill out forms during the appeals process about what you do during the day.

 If you have OCD, then you need to describe your ongoing thoughts and your repetitive behaviors.
 You may also need to describe your avoidance behaviors.
-For example, do you avoid taking a shower because you know you will won’t be able to finish the shower without washing your hair for 20 minutes.
+For example, do you avoid taking a shower because you know you will won’t be able to finish the shower without washing your hair for 20 minutes?

 You should write about the problems you have dealing with OCD during the course of a normal day when you are at home.
-Additionally, if you have lost jobs due to your OCD, you should talk about that too.
+Additionally, if you have lost jobs due to your OCD, then you should talk about that too.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS